MrBlueHere/SServer/README.md

 ## Specification
 I will create a Simple HTTP Server serving static files (html, images and other) as well as running executable scripts.
+The server will support HTTP Version 1.1 and it will be limited to GET requests only.

 It will be possible to customize server configuration by modifying a config file (logic implemented in `CConfiguration` class).